Project Management · Bradford

 Exactly what you get

 You get every job tracked from quote through material arrival, shop-floor stages and delivery, with real machine capacity so the bottleneck stops getting double-booked and the office can answer customers honestly.
 The whiteboard becomes a system everyone reads.
-It connects to your quoting, inventory management software and accounting software so jobs reflect real materials and costs, and the throughput and promise-date data feeds business intelligence dashboards so the owner sees on-time performance at a glance.
+It connects to your quoting, inventory management software and accounting software so jobs reflect real materials and costs, and the throughput and promise-date data feeds business intelligence (BI) dashboards so the owner sees on-time performance at a glance.

 How to choose a developer in Bradford